ruffrey/nurtrace/README.md

     - to receive a sample, specify an input point and output point
 - figure out how to train
-    - to train, specify an input point and output point. get the output value. if good, backpropagate it by reinforcing the connections in that path. if bad, decrement the activated pathways.
+    - to train, specify an input point and output point. get the output value. if good, reinforce the path and prune.
+If bad, grow pathways and cells.